 Semester Course: A student may add a course up to the last day of week 2 in a semester if space is available.
-Quarter Course: A student may add at any time if space is available.
+Quarter Course: A student may add a course up to the last day of week 2 in a semester if space is available.